satya164/babel-test/README.md

 })
 ```

 The fixtures directory should contain subdirectories with test files.
 Every test should contain a `code.js` file, which will be used as the input.
-If the transfrom should throw, it should have an `error.js` file.
+If the transform should throw, it should have an `error.js` file.
 If the transform should pass, it should have an `output.js` file with the transformed code.
 The title for each test will be based the name of the directory.
 The first argument is used as the title for the describe block.

 You can use `fixtures.skip` and `fixtures.only`, similar to Jest's `describe.skip` and `describe.only`.
 To skip an individual fixture, you can rename the fixture's directory to `skip.name-of-the-fixture`, and to run a specific fixture, you can rename the fixture's directory to `only.name-of-the-fixture`.